In this Guide

 It’s all-metal, and built to last.
 There’s a ceramic valve inside to make sure it holds up over years of use.
 Reviewers were very impressed by the solid build quality.
 They said they expected it to last for a very long time.

 The blocky design means there aren’t many nooks and crannies to clean.
+This one is super straightforward to maintain, and there’s nowhere for mold or mildew to build up!

 It works with either 1-hole or 3-hole installations.